MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 Once Evilginx shows up on your console as its own process, continue your setup...

+> [!TIP]
+> The scripts are meant for initial execution.
+When revisiting the container after a break or similar, run the following from within the container to reach operational status again:
+>
+> ```bash
+> docker start my-evilginx-container
+> docker exec -it my-evilginx-container /bin/bash
+> ```

 ### Step 2: Configure Evilginx3

 See the official documentation for reference [here](https://help.evilginx.com/docs/intro).